microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupMember.md

 This example demonstrates how to retrieve group member by ID.

-- `-GroupId` Specifies the ID of a group.
+- `-GroupId` specifies the ID of a group.

 ## Parameters